 Table 5-16 shows the committed and replacement capacity for all capacity resources for June 1 of each year from 2007 through 2024.
-The 2024 numbers are not final.

 Sellers of demand resources in RPM auctions disproportionately replace those commitments on a consistent basis compared to sellers of other resource types.
 External generation and internal generation not in service had high rates of replacement in some years and those are also of concern.